MongoDB ODBC driver Getting Started Guide

 3. In Easysoft License Manager, enter your details.

-You MUST enter the Name, E-Mail Address and Company fields.
+Complete the Name, E-Mail Address, and Company fields.

 4. Choose Request License.